 Residential Mortgage-Backed Securities ("Agency MBS").
-At December 31, 2022 and 2021, approximately 64% and 62%, respectively, of the carrying value of Agency MBS held by CIB Marine were issued by U.S. government-sponsored entities, primarily Fannie Mae and Federal Home Loan Mortgage Corporation ("FHLMC" or "Freddie Mac"), which the U.S. government has affirmed its commitment to support.
+At December 31, 2023, and 2022, approximately 58% and 64%, respectively, of the carrying value of Agency MBS held by CIB Marine were issued by U.S. government-sponsored entities, primarily Fannie Mae and Federal Home Loan Mortgage Corporation ("FHLMC" or "Freddie Mac"), which the U.S. government has affirmed its commitment to support.
 The remainder were issued by Government National Mortgage Association ("GNMA" or "Ginnie Mae") and are explicitly backed by the full faith and credit of the U.S. government.
-At December 31, 2022 and 2021, \$26.5 million of the \$73.7 million and \$15.6 million of the \$68.0 million, respectively, in fair value of Agency MBS were issued to finance multifamily residential properties, commonly known as commercial mortgage-backed securities.
+At December 31, 2023, and 2022, \$24.1 million of the \$78.5 million and \$26.5 million of the \$73.7 million, respectively, in fair value of Agency MBS were issued to finance multifamily residential properties, commonly known as commercial mortgage-backed securities.
 CIB Marine does not have the intent to sell these mortgage-backed securities and it is likely that it will not be required to sell the securities before their anticipated recovery.
-As a result, CIB Marine does not consider these securities to be OTTI at December 31, 2022 and 2021.
+As a result, CIB Marine does not consider these securities to have an allowance for credit loss at December 31, 2023.